Skip to content

 Does Medicare cover preventive services?

-Eligibility for free preventive screenings is generally based on age, risk factors and Medicare-determined time frames.
-But your doctor or other health care provider must accept assignment, which means that he or she accepts the Medicare-approved amount as payment in full.
-Medicare has a list of detailed requirements for each of the services.
+Eligibility for free preventive screenings is typically based on age, risk factors and Medicare-determined time frames.
+Your doctor or other health care provider must accept assignment, which means the provider accepts the Medicare-approved amount as payment in full.
+Medicare offers a list of detailed requirements for each of the services.

-You may find it helpful to use your online Medicare account to keep track of previous preventive services and find a list of Medicare-covered tests and screenings based on your eligibility.
+You may find it helpful to use your online Medicare account to keep track of preventive services you used previously and to see a schedule of Medicare-covered tests and screenings you may be eligible for in the next two years.

 What preventive services does Medicare pay for?